Slide in gas storage margins set to continue

 In summary, gas storage remains a fundamental element to the gas market.
 Despite partially shifting its function from strategic reserve to enabler of short-term market liquidity, it has played a crucial role to the stability and efficiency of the gas market.
 However, the economics of existing storage assets not shielded by regulation or long-term contracts has significantly deteriorated in recent years, driven by severe margin erosion.
 Over the upcoming years, there are many uncertainties about the drivers that will shape the impact on storage economics, with the likelihood that asset holders might need to prepare for potentially further tough times ahead.
 Continued efforts to increase security of supply (if not targeted to strategic storage) will likely work against margins – unless public money is allocated to shield commercial storage returns.
 Some relief is expected to stem from a recovery of gas penetration in the power sector and a decline in Groningen’s gas production (in particular in its swing capacity).
 However, at the same time, storage capacity has the potential to continue its growth at a steady pace and so imports via LNG, which, alongside their corresponding impact on storage economics, will continue to depend on the uncertainty surrounding the EU-Asia gas price arbitrage.

-Download our free perspective
+Download our summary report

 Our updated outlook explores the impact of key discontinuities on supply and demand, with a view of expected growth in LNG volumes and cross-border pipeline flows, and the impact of regional pricing mechanisms to 2030.